Guide to undergraduate study

 Employers value graduates who have negotiated their way in the world, experienced different cultures and developed an international perspective.

 Studying a language can help you develop key skills in communication, organisation and cultural awareness – skills that are highly valued by employers.
-The Sussex Centre for Language Studies offers the opportunity to study:

 - British Sign Language